September 20, 2021

 The CDC wants to ensure you take steps to care for yourself by getting a flu shot and understanding the difference between COVID-19 and the flu.

 Influenza (flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
-COVID-19 is caused by infection with a coronavirus (called SARS-CoV-2), and flu is caused by infection with influenza viruses.
-Because COVID-19 is a new virus, our bodies have not experienced it and we are unlikely to have any antibodies.
-The virus seems to be spreading through the human population much faster than flu, and part of that has to do with the fact that all of us are susceptible.
+COVID-19 is caused by infection with a coronavirus called SARS-CoV-2, and flu is caused by infection with influenza viruses.
+Because COVID-19 is a new virus, it seems to be spreading through the human population much faster than flu, and there is still a significant chunk of the U.S. population that has not yet received a vaccine.
 With the flu, most of us are carrying some level of antibody protection from a previous year's exposure or from a vaccine.
-Additionally, the case fatality rate is estimated to be 10 times higher for COVID-19 than the flu.
-Medical personnel are working tirelessly to learn how best to care for patients and treat COVID-19.
+Additionally, the case fatality rate is much higher for COVID-19 than the flu.

 The CDC believes it's likely that flu viruses and the virus that causes COVID-19 will both be spreading this fall and winter.
 In this context, getting a flu vaccine will be more important than ever.
 CDC recommends that all people 6 months and older get a yearly flu vaccine.